jblang/supermon64/README.md

 ## Contents

 Original artifacts:
-- [sprmon64.txt](sprmon64.txt) is the original posting to comp.binaries.cbm
+- [sprmon64.txt](sprmon64.txt) is a posting to comp.binaries.cbm
   containing a uuencoded self-dissolving archive with the Supermon+64 V1.2 sources, instructions and binaries.
-- [sprmon64.d64](sprmon64.d64) is a D64 image created from the self-dissolving archive for use with VICE, disk drive emulators, or to create a real floppy disk.
+- [sprmon64.d64](sprmon64.d64) is a D64 image created from the
+  archive for use with VICE, disk drive emulators, or to create a real floppy disk.
 - [supermon64.prg](supermon64.prg) is the original Supermon+64 binary taken from
   the archive.
 The sources below will build an identical binary.

 Modernized sources:
-- [supermon64.asm](supermon64.asm) is the modernized Supermon+64 V1.2 source code with my comments.
+- [supermon64.asm](supermon64.asm) is the Supermon+64 V1.2 source code, converted to 64tass format
+ and heavily commented by me.
 - [relocate.asm](relocate.asm) is the disassembled machine-code stub that loads Supermon+64 into the top of BASIC memory.
-- [build.py](build.py) is a python script that transforms the assembled relocator stub and the Supermon+64 binaries into a relocatable binary.
+- [build.py](build.py) is a python script I wrote that transforms the assembled relocator stub and the fixed-location Supermon binaries into a relocatable binary.
-- [Makefile](Makefile) is a GNU makefile that will build the supermon64.prg binary using the above sources.
+- [Makefile](Makefile) is a GNU makefile that will build the final supermon64.prg binary using the above sources.

 ## Background